unjs/ofetch/README.md

 ## 🍣 Access to Raw Response

-If you need to access raw response (for headers, etc), can use `ofetch.raw`:
+If you need to access raw response (for headers, etc), you can use `ofetch.raw`:

 ```js
 const response = await ofetch.raw("/sushi");